fncbook/fnc/chapter9/stability.md

 ## Runge phenomenon

-The disappointing loss of convergence in {numref}`Demo {number} <demo-stability-equispaced>` is a sign of ill conditioning due to the use of equally spaced nodes.
+The disappointing loss of convergence in @demo-stability-equispaced is a sign of ill conditioning due to the use of equally spaced nodes.
 We will examine this effect using the error formula {eq}`interperror` as a guide:

 $$
 f(x) - p(x) = \frac{f^{(n+1)}(\xi)}{(n+1)!} \Phi(x), \qquad \Phi(x) = \prod_{i=0}^n (x-t_i).